 Are you a React developer feeling frustrated by using that same old code editor every day and now want to explore some new and unheard editors?
 You can use React IDE to help you out with such problems.

-Why React IDE?
+What is React IDE?